Find the Beginners Running Program For You to Kickstart Your Running

 Cross-Training with Beginners Running Program

 I have just started the Beginners Running Program 3.
 I'm taking an exercise class at my local college in addition to the running program.
-The days between …
+The days …

 Choosing a Beginners Running Program

 I have been running / walking for a bit over a month.
 I currently go around a mile or a little over, running 1 minute and then walking 1 minute.
-I do …
+I …

 Week 2 Day 1 - Can't make it to 2-minute run